open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 ## Why OpenFeature was chosen

 While keeping it simple and generic, we had a few considerations:
-* How to name the method ?
+* What to name the methods?
 * How to do provide information for error handling ?
 * What response structure to define ?
 * How to define properties passed to the methods ?